akmalwesb/ATP1.0-Laravel/README.md

         composer install

 7. Create new file named '.env'
+8. Copy all code from '.env.example' and paste in '.env'
+9. Stage changes and commit.

+        git add .
+        git commit -m "Summary Message"

 8. Run the following command to generate the key:

         php artisan key:generate